ahmadmalek3/alx-low_level_programming/0x12-singly_linked_lists/README.md

- this is file readme file
+This is readme file for the project